-- for a grandchild or a child taken for raising - for siblings until the age of 18, if they don't have parents capable of working - for a person benefiting from alimony (abolished as of 2016) - for a person under guardianship or trusteeship of the payer - for politically repressed persons - additional allowances for disabled persons
+- for a grandchild or a child taken for raising; - for siblings until the age of 18 or below 24 years old and continues secondary, professional, special or higher education, if they don't have parents capable of working; - for a person benefiting from alimony (abolished as of 2016); - for a person under guardianship or trusteeship of the payer; - for politically repressed persons; - additional allowances for disabled persons.

-Table 2.14 summarizes the size of tax allowances that are applicable in the cases listed above; Table 2.15 shows parameters of the differentiated basic non-taxable allowance that was introduced in 2016.
+Table 2.15 summarizes the size of tax allowances that are applicable in the cases listed above; Table 2.16 shows parameters of the differentiated basic non-taxable allowance that was introduced in 2016.